sophos7/multidsym_upload/README.md

 It can be tedious to [manually upload](https://docs.newrelic.com/docs/mobile-monitoring/new-relic-mobile-ios/install-configure/ios-agent-crash-reporting#manual-dsym) multiple dSYMs to New Relic for crash symbolication.
 This is especially true when you have multiple builds with several frameworks, all of which have their own dSYM files.
 This script is meant to simplify the upload process.

 # How to use
-Run script with following variables `./multidsym_upload.sh "App Name" AppKeyNumber FolderWithDSYMs`
+Run the script with the following arguments `./multidsym_upload.sh "App Name" AppKeyNumber FolderWithDSYMs`

 **"App Name"** = Name of your application in New Relic.